 - Manage acute bronchitis.

-Limonene is usually considered safe for humans with little risk of side effects.
-However, consult your healthcare practitioner before taking limonene supplements, especially if you have a medical condition and are undergoing any treatment, are pregnant or breastfeeding.
+D-Limonene is usually considered safe for humans with little risk of side effects.
+However, in some people D-Limonene can cause certain side effects like stomach upset and reflux.
+Hence, consult your healthcare practitioner before taking D-limonene supplements to avoid any adverse effects/side-effects, especially if you have a medical condition and are undergoing any treatment, are pregnant or breastfeeding.
 Also ensure that you do not have an allergy to citrus peel or limonene before consuming its supplements.

 Use of Limonene in Cancer